charleennewland/blog/visual_management.md

 - *Promotes Accountability;* visual displays of goals and progress instill a sense of accountability, motivating team members to meet targets
 - *Supports Lean Principles;* aligns with lean principles such as Just-in-Time and Kanban, promoting efficiency, waste reduction, and a focus on customer value.

 Visual management in Lean is a vital bridge between data and people, utilizing visual communication to minimize disruptions.
 The primary aim is easy accessibility and understanding at a glance.
-It is widely applied in manufacturing, healthcare, and services, it boosts operational efficiency, safety, and overall performance.

 #### Summary